Linux-For-Everyone/contribute-foss/README.md

 You may think a few bucks doesn't make a difference.
 It does when that's multiplied by hundreds or thousands of people giving a small one-time donation.

-More than 2000 words and we've just scratched the surface.
-That's why this needs to be turned into a living, breathing Wiki page.
-Please watch [my Twitter](http://twitter.com/killyourfm) for developments on that front.
+## Awesome Links: Get Involved

-In the meantime, I've collected a few "Get Involved" links desktop Linux distros and desktop environments.
+We're collecting all the "Get Involved" links we can find for desktop Linux distros, desktop environments, and FOSS software projects.
 This is obviously not comprehensive, but hopefully can be your gateway to making a difference.
 And hey, many of these pages probably need updates, too.
 You can even help with *that*!

-(Distro teams: if you don't have one of these pages, you need one.)
+(Distro and FOSS software teams: if you don't have one of these pages, you need one.)

-## Awesome Links: Get Involved
+#Linux Distributions

 - [Arch](https://wiki.archlinux.org/index.php/getting_involved)
 - [Debian](https://www.debian.org/intro/help)